tinymovr/Tinymovr/docs/hardware/canine.rst

 Use in Windows
 ##############

-If using Windows with a CANtact-compatible CAN Bus adapter, such as CANine, you will need to install an .inf file to enable proper device naming.
+If using CANine with Windows, you will need to install an .inf file to enable proper device naming.
 You can `download the inf file here <https://canable.io/utilities/windows-driver.zip>`_.
 Extract the archive, right click and select Install.